DataFire/Integrations/integrations/generated/azure_resources_links/README.md

 #### Input
 * input `object`
   * $filter `string`: The filter to apply on the list resource links operation.
-The supported filter for list resource links is targetid.
-For example, $filter=targetid eq {value}
+The supported filter for list resource links is targetId.
+For example, $filter=targetId eq {value}
   * api-version **required** `string`: The API version to use for the operation.
   * subscriptionId **required** `string`: The ID of the target subscription.